ko-suta/labor-dualism-tuebingen/README.md

-# labor-dualism-tuebingen
+# Labor Market Dualism

-"Labor Market Dualism" - Transdisciplinary Course Program at the University of Tübingen, Germany
+This is the course designed for the Transdisciplinary Course Program at the University of Tübingen, Germany